Who Is Megan Fox?

 The couple has three sons, Noah (b.
 2012), Bodhi (b.
 2014), and Journey (b.
 2016).

 In August 2015, Green and Fox announced their separation after 11 years together, before reconciling in 2016.
 In May 2020, it was reported that the couple had separated again.
 Fox began a relationship with rapper Machine Gun Kelly soon thereafter.
+The couple announced their engagement in January 2021.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!